samirsahoo007/bigdata/README.md

 * Datasift - online service that streams tweets matching a given pattern to a nominated datastore (such as MongoDB)
 * Ambari - Provision, Monitor and Maintain cluster
 * Apache Drill - SQL on Hadoop
-* Apache Storm - Storm is about real-time processing of data streams.
+* Apache Storm - real-time processing of data streams.
 It consists of higher level of abstraction than simple message passing (which permits describing topologies as a DAG), per-process fault-tolerance and definite at-least-once semantics for each message in the structure.
-* Apache Kafka is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
+* Kafka is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
 * Spark Streaming is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
-* Apache Cassandra is a distributed and wide-column NoSQL data store.
+* Cassandra is a distributed and wide-column NoSQL data store.

 #### Notes:
 * Flume is service for efficiently collecting, aggregating, and moving large amounts of log data